techgrounds/techgrounds-CurtPolo/06_PRO_1/TimeLogs/Complete-Time-Log.md

 ## Obstacles
 - my SSH to the web server via my management server times out.
 ## Solutions
+- have not found a soultion for it yet
 ## Learnings
 - I did learn I can use a Session Manager to achieve the same connection results without using SSH.
 - I learned about the possiblity of using Instance Connect Endpoints.